 With autumn just around the corner, now is the time to plan a trip to take in some of the most dazzling displays of fall color.
-With so many fantastic destinations across the U.S., you may not have to go very far.
+With so many fantastic destinations across the United States, you may not have to go very far.

 YOU'RE ALL SET!